rougin/wildfire/README.md

 ```

 > [!NOTE]
-> Kindly check [its documentation](https://codeigniter.com/userguide3/libraries/form_validation.html#setting-rules-using-an-array) for the available rules that can be used to the `Form Validation` class.
+> Kindly check [its documentation](https://codeigniter.com/userguide3/libraries/form_validation.html#setting-rules-using-an-array) for the available rules that can be used to the `$rules` property.

 To do a form validation, the `validate` method must be called from the model: